GettingOver09/flutter-blog-post/README.md

 Interaction: Users can engage with each other by liking posts and leaving comments.
 Text Messaging and Chats: Utilizes Google Firebase Database for text messaging and chat services.
 Security: Google Firebase Database ensures secure storage of blog posts, images, users, and messages.
-Customizable Theme: Default theme color is orange, with the option to switch to dark mode in device settings.
+Dark Theme available: Default theme color is orange, with the option to switch to dark mode in device settings.
 Photo Upload: Users can upload photos within text messaging chats.
 Text-to-Speech: A text-to-speech plugin is available for text messages, including group chats.
 Tap on any message to have it spoken aloud.
 Group Chats: Users can create group chats and add registered users.
 Group chat creators are automatically assigned as admins.